victoryosiobe/vanity/evm/README.md

 >
 > Evm wallets addresses, are in lowercase.
 So, vanity will become case insensitve on your inputs, here.
 >
-> Generation is currently slowed due to the PBKDF2 algorithm.
-I'll implement solutions to skip mnemonic generation.
+> Vanity is limited to generating private keys here, skipping mnemonics entirely for maximum speed.

 > [!IMPORTANT]
 >